-As of March 31, 2014 and subsequent to share consolidation Roland Phelps, Chief Executive Officer and director, owned, directly and indirectly, 7,107,796 common shares or approximately 13.9% of the outstanding common shares.
-Lionel J. Gunter, Executive Chairman and director of the Company, owned 3,393,098 common shares or approximately 6.5% of the outstanding common shares.
-Excluding the Kenglo One Limited shareholdings discussed below, the remaining shares are widely held, which includes various small holdings which are owned by the other directors of the Company.
+As of June 30, 2014 and subsequent to share consolidation and share for debt exchange Roland Phelps, Chief Executive Officer and director, owned, directly and indirectly, 21,472,925 common shares or approximately 28% of the outstanding common shares.
+Excluding the Kenglo One Limited shareholdings discussed above, the remaining shares are widely held, which include various small holdings which are owned by the other directors of the Company.